-(This book covers WebGL 1.0.
-Version 2.0 is under development, and will be backward compatible with version 1.0.
-Note that later versions of OpenGL have introduced additional programmable stages into the pipeline, in addition to the vertex and fragment shaders, but they are not part of WebGL and are not covered in this book.)
+This book covers WebGL 1.0.
+Version 2.0 was released in January 2017. and it is compatible with version 1.0.
+At the end of 2017, WebGL 2.0 is available in some browsers, including Chrome and Firefox, but its new features are things that I would not cover in this book in any case.
+Also, I note that later versions of OpenGL have introduced additional programmable stages into the pipeline, in addition to the vertex and fragment shaders, but they are not part of WebGL and are not covered in this book.